Teen Drivers: Mastering Car Safety and Accident Prevention

 What a Car Looks Like After a Crash

 Understanding the Risks: Common Causes of Teen Driver Accidents

 Driving a car is the single most responsible act of your young life.
-The average car weighs about two tons and can attain speeds in excess of 100 miles per hour.
-Think of your car as a giant missile or tank in a war game.
-Think of yourself as being in command of a space ship.
+The average car weighs about two tons and can attain speeds exceeding 100 miles per hour (ca. 161 km/h).
+Think of your car as a giant tank in a war game.
+Think of yourself as commanding that tank.

 - driving too fast

-- following the car in front of you too closely (tailgaiting)
+- following the car in front of you too closely (tailgating)